yyjhome/yyjhome.github.io/index.md

 > It is a convenient way to get a list of my articles by visiting [inspirehep](https://inspirehep.net/authors/1804682?ui-citation-summary=true).

-Since September 1, 2021, I am an Assistant Professor (讲师/助理教授) in the Department of Mathematics and Physics at Southern Medical University, Guangzhou China.
+Since September 1, 2021, I am an Assistant Professor (讲师/助理教授) in the Department of Mathematics and Physics at Southern Medical University, Guangzhou, China.
 I am a Kopite (Keep Red and Never Walk Alone).

 ---